Second floor area

 14 Max, The First Day oil on canvas48x72”Although this was painted some weeks after Max was born, it captures those first moments of separation when a new child begins their own journey.

 15 Actor with Arms Outstretched acrylic on canvas40x72”‘People call me the painter of dancing girls’, Degas told the Paris art dealer Ambroise Vollard, ‘It has never occurred to them that my chief interest in dancers lies in rendering movement and painting pretty clothes’.
 Like him, I am drawn to the theatre, and like him, it is not necessarily the final production that fascinates me, but the rehearsals when the actors and the characters that they are portraying are still in flux.
-This painting developed from rapid drawings made during rehearsals for a production of Brecht’s Threepenny Opera at the Contract Theatre in Manchester.
+This painting developed from rapid drawings made during rehearsals for a production of Brecht’s Threepenny Opera at the Contact Theatre in Manchester.

 16 Study for Welcome the Stranger acrylic on board18x18”Two figures meet and embrace.
 A small study for a larger painting within the Seven Acts sequence of paintings.
 In this painting I was looking to find a sense of movement - seeking that moment when the two separate figures would fuse into one expressive unit.